nix-community/dream2nix/docs/src/subsystems/node.md

     └── package.json
 ```

-_install-scripts_ run in the following order:
+_install-scripts_ declared in `package.json` run in the following order:

 > preinstall ->  install -> postinstall
 >